MysteryPancake/Houdini-OpenCL/README.md

 In VEX, you can run over Detail, Primitives, Points and Vertices.

 OpenCL doesn't care about this.
-It just gives you a bunch of workitems you can use however you want.
+It just gives you a bunch of workitems to use however you want.

 The workitem index (`get_global_id(0)` / `@elemnum`) can represent whatever you want in the kernel.

-It can represent `@ptnum`, `@vtxnum`, or `@primnum`, depending what data you read with it.
+This could be `@ptnum`, `@vtxnum`, or `@primnum`, depending what data you read with it.

 The only thing that matters is the number of workitems you need.
 This depends on the "Run Over" setting in the "Options" tab.